lubeda/EspHoMaTriXv2/README.md

 ### automatic brightness

 Awtrix and PixelIt have hard-coded functionality.
 EHMTX is also capable of building something like that with lambdas.
-Feel free to expierement as you see fit.
+You are welcome to experiment as you see fit.
 See the Ulanzi simple YAML as a guide.

 Example: automatic brightness control with a bh1570 sensor